msawant060/AWS-CSA/Virtual Private Cloud/Components.md

       - NAT GateWays

 * NAT Instances
-  - When creating a NAT instance, Disable Source/Destination Check on the instance.
+  - When creating a NAT instance,**Need to** Disable Source/Destination Check on the instance.
   - NAT instances must be in a public subnet
   - There must be a route out of the private subnet to the NAT, in order for this to work.
   - The amount of traffic that NAT instances can support depends on the instance size.
 If you are bottlenecking, increase the instance size.